 The below sets the minimum amount of time between echo packets that a particular peer is able to handle.
 This gets communicated in BFD messages as a means of telling a peer what it can handle, and is useful as a means of a router preventing a peer from overloading it with echo mode packets.

-If both router peers use the default settings above, you should expect to see each router independently perform echo mode tests every 10s, consisting of 10 echo mode packets sent to its peer in rapid succession.
+If both router peers use the default settings above, you should expect to see each router independently perform echo mode tests every 10s, consisting of 10 echo mode packets sent to its peer in rapid succession, for each peer path it has established with that peer.
 Upon receipt, the peer will echo them back to the originating router, which will measure JPL.

 Visibility into BFD